WillOram/cyber-incident-management/README.md

 * What do you have?

 * What capabilities do you have to prevent attackers?
+Coverage, features, constraints, limitations

 * What capabilities do you have to detect attackers?
+Coverage, features, constraints, limitations

 * What people and processes do you have to support this?

+Other questions:

+* How quickly can new tech be deployed? (e.g. endpoint detection and response agents)

+* Who are the key contacts/SMEs?

 ## Key logs to consider